-Muir Woods via the Bootjack Trail is a 5.9 mile loop trail located near Mill Valley, CA that features a waterfall.
+Muir Woods via the Bootjack Trail is a 5.9 mile loop trail located near Mill Valley, California that features a waterfall.
 The trail is rated as moderate offers a number of activity options.

 Every weekend during the summer months, signs on the main roads in Marin County start reading "Muir Woods Parking Lot Full," leaving those who crave a stroll among the wondrous Muir Woods redwoods two options: take a shuttle or try another day.
 But there is a third option -- Muir Woods National Monument is only two miles by trail from the Pantoll Ranger Station at neighboring Mount Tamalpais State Park.
 The out-and-back hike along the Bootjack Trail, plus a couple miles of wandering at the Monument, should yield about six miles of heaven under the big trees.
 There's about 800 feet of elevation loss/gain on a steep, challenging path down to the Monument, so it might be too much for beginners, but it's no big deal for experienced hikers.